Create custom nodes

 Add dependencies

-We know our node will use a custom YOLO model to detect the presence of red cats, so when executing the pipeline we need to make sure all the YOLO dependencies are satisfied.
-We then install the ultralytics package, and make sure to include it in the requirement file.
+We know our node will use a custom YOLO model to detect the presence of cats, so when executing the pipeline we need to make sure all the YOLO dependencies are satisfied.
+We then install the ultralytics package, and include it in the requirement file.
+We also install opencv-python to get a better support when checking alarmingly high levels of orangeness in our detected entities.

 Dependencies are not automatically managed (1.0.1-beta)